-Kaukauna has adopted a program whereby bee keeping is being established in certain parks and retension pond areas to help pollinate plants to the benefit of bird and insect populations.
+Kaukauna has adopted a program whereby bee keeping is being established in certain parks and retention pond areas to help pollinate plants to the benefit of bird and insect populations.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-The Konkapot Preserve is a two+ acre prairie restoration completed under the management of McMahon and Associates wetland and vegitation specialist.
+The Konkapot Preserve is a two+ acre prairie restoration completed under the management of McMahon and Associates wetland and vegetation specialist.
 The restoration is part of the cap for a closed private landfill of 20 acres.
-The City has also placed signs identifying the plant species as the site is accessable to the public via walking trails.
+The City has also placed signs identifying the plant species as the site is accessible to the public via walking trails.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-City Crews and volunteers removed Buckthorn and Queen Anns Lace to allow more bird friendly vegitation to take hold.
+City Crews and volunteers removed Buckthorn and Queen Anns Lace to allow more bird-friendly vegetation to take hold.